-Erikson has approval from the Department of Homeland Security to enroll non-immigrant international students in its degree and certificate programs.
-The Dean of Enrollment Management serves as the international student adviser to all F-1 students from the time they are offered admission to Erikson through completion of the degree program, as well as the Optional Practical Training period if applicable.
+Erikson has approval from the Department of Homeland Security to enroll non-immigrant international students in its degree programs.
+The Assistant Director of Admission and International Student Services serves as the international student adviser to all F-1 students from the time they are offered admission to Erikson through completion of the degree program, as well as the Optional Practical Training period if applicable.
 F-1 students participate in a special international student orientation program before the start of their program at Erikson.
 This orientation is separate and distinct from the general orientation programs for international students.